opensafely-actions/cohort-joiner/README.md

 * Use cohort-extractor to extract the right hand cohort.
   This is a single extract for variables that are not expected to change, such as ethnicity.
 * Use cohort-joiner to join the cohorts, and then to save them to an output directory.
+* Optionally, use cohort-extractor to generate one or more measures from the joined cohorts.

 Let's walk through an example _project.yaml_.